 Late Submission of Assignments: We realize that certain circumstances prevent students from turning in individual assignments on time and have developed the following late policy to address these rare situations.
 This policy will apply to all assignments.
-The late policy will NOT cover term tests, quizzes, or the final exam, all of which MUST be completed on time or a grade of zero will be assigned.
+The late policy will NOT cover term tests, quizzes, or a final exam if administered, all of which MUST be completed on time or a grade of zero will be assigned.

-The following will only apply if the instructor is contacted IN WRITING prior to the deadline.
-Late submissions without contact prior to the deadline will not be accepted.
+The following will only apply if the instructor is contacted IN WRITING one day prior to the deadline.
+Late submissions without contact and valid reason prior to the deadline will not be accepted.

-Condition (calendar days include both weekdays and weekends) Assignment is turned in 1 calendar day after it is due (e.g. Due: Monday, handed in on Tuesday) 20% Assignment is turned in 2 calendar days after it is due (e.g. Due: Monday, handed in Wednesday) 30% Assignment is turned in 3 calendar days after it is due (e.g. Due: Friday, handed in on Monday) 40% Assignment is turned in 4 calendar days after it is due (e.g. Due: Monday, handed in on Friday) 50% Assignment is turned in 5 or more calendar days after it is due 100%
+Condition (calendar days include both weekdays and weekends) Deduction Assignment is turned in 1 calendar day after it is due (e.g. Due: Monday, handed in on Tuesday) 25% Assignment is turned in 2 calendar days after it is due (e.g. Due: Monday, handed in Wednesday) 50% Assignment is turned in 3 calendar days after it is due (e.g. Due: Friday, handed in on Monday) 75% Assignment is turned in 4 calendar days after it is due (e.g. Due: Monday, handed in on Friday) 100%